-The Graduate Student Council maintains office on the second floor of the Center for Medicine, Nursing and Health Sciences in MNH-240A.
-The GSC office is open to provide assistance to students and student organizations.
-Email GradStudentCouncil@qu.edu to contact the Graduate Student Council.
+The Graduate Student Council maintains an office on the second floor of the Medicine, Nursing and Health Sciences building, in MNH-240A.
+The GSC office is open to assist students and student organizations.
+Email gradstudentcouncil@qu.edu (GradStudentCouncil@qu.edu) to contact the Graduate Student Council.